-Here at Tourist Link Treks & Expeditions (P.) LTD. We realize the amount of general questions that must flood the mind.
-So here we have answered a set of questions which hopefully cover everything.
+Here at Tourist Link Treks & Expeditions (P.) LTD. We realize the number of general questions that must flood the mind.
+So here we have answered a set of questions that hopefully cover everything.
 If there is anything we missed you can either contact us via phone or email us your query.
 You can also find out more with some of the travel guidebooks we offer, which are all up to date and very well resourced..
 Anyway, the questions are as follows:

 Where is Nepal?

 Sandwiched between India and china, this south Asian country is beaming with positive energy and beautiful culture.
 Home to a world-class artistic and architectural heritage, Nepal is perhaps best known in the 21st century for its trekking and landscapes.
 The countries capital is Kathmandu.